CeNCOOS/OBIS_workshop_2024_IFCB/README.md

 ## Background
 This is a repository for OBIS 2024 Workshop.
 The plan is to take work done by Axiom and Ian Brunjes from previous workshops and create a full workflow to an OBIS ready output.
 Code has already been created to generate Event and Occurance tables.
-The plan is to supplement these with the EMoF table so that it is ready for submission.
+The plan is to supplement these with the EMoF table following best practices.
 Pre-workshop coding is being done to translate Ian's magnificent work from R to Python.

 ## How to Run